SAManage/Samples/Samanage Network Scanner/README.md

 4) Install the samanage ruby gem `gem install samanage`

 5) Edit the sample code to provide your subnet prefix - for example 192.168... that means that the entire subnet of 192.168 will be scanned.
 You can provide multiple subnet ranges by separating them via commas.
-(Lines #39)
+(Line #39)
 ```ruby
   nmap.targets = ["192.168.0.*"]
   # For multiple ranges:
   # nmap.targets = ["192.168.0.*","10.10.10.*"]
 ```

-You can run the script by typing "ruby samanage-network-scanner.rb API_TOKEN DATACENTER"
+6) Run the script by typing `ruby samanage-network-scanner.rb API_TOKEN` or `ruby samanage-network-scanner.rb API_TOKEN eu` for customers in the european datacenter